 Many students worry about the expiration of their student visa.
 The good news is that there is nothing to worry about.
 Although Italy student visa is only valid for one year, you can extend it.
 You have permission to extend it until completing your course.
 If your hard work goes out of the door, extending the visa may go with it.
 You must show progress in your studies to extend your visa.

-Do I Need a Residence Permit for Italy Student Visa?
+Do you need a Residence Permit for Italy student visa?

 The answer depends on the lengths of your stay.
 You have to apply for the Italy Residence Permit when you need to stay longer than three months.
 Although a few countries might be visa-free for 90 days, buy anyone who wants to stay longer than 90 days has to apply for a residence permit.